 (DD) Paints and allied products manufacturing — Fee Class Two;

-(EE) Any General ACDP not listed above — Fee Class One.
+(EE) Non-certified stationary internal combustion engines – Fee Class Two; and

+(FF) Certified stationary internal combustion engines – Fee Class One.

 (c) Source assignment procedures:

-(A) Assignment of a source to a General ACDP is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.
+(A) Assignment of a source to a General ACDP is a Category I permit action and is subject to the Category I public notice requirements using OAR 340 division 209.

 (B) A person is not a permittee under the General ACDP until DEQ assigns the General ACDP to the person.

-(C) Assignments to General ACDPs and attachment(s) terminate when the General ACDP or attachment expires or is modified, terminated or revoked.
+(C) Assignments to General ACDPs and attachment terminate when the General ACDP or attachment expires or is modified, terminated or revoked.

-(D) Once a source has been assigned to a General ACDP, if the assigned General ACDP does not cover all requirements applicable to the source, excluding any federal requirements not adopted by the EQC, the other applicable requirements must be covered by assignment to one or more General ACDP Attachments in accordance with OAR 340-216-0062, otherwise the source must obtain a Simple or Standard ACDP.
+(D) Once a source has been assigned to a General ACDP, if the assigned General ACDP does not cover all requirements applicable to the source, excluding any federal requirements not adopted by the EQC, the other applicable requirements must be covered by assignment to one or more General ACDP Attachments under OAR 340-216-0062, otherwise the source must obtain a Simple or Standard ACDP.

-(E) A source requesting to be assigned to a General ACDP Attachment, in accordance with OAR 340-216-0062, for a source category in a higher annual fee class than the General ACDP the source is currently assigned to, must be reassigned to the General ACDP for the source category in the higher annual fee class.
+(E) A source requesting to be assigned to a General ACDP Attachment, under OAR 340-216-0062, for a source category in a higher annual fee class than the General ACDP to which the source is currently assigned, must be reassigned to the General ACDP for the source category in the higher annual fee class.

 (3) DEQ Initiated Modification.
 If DEQ determines that the conditions have changed such that a General ACDP for a category needs to be modified, DEQ may issue a new General ACDP for that category and assign all existing General ACDP permit holders to the new General ACDP.

 (4) Rescission.
-In addition to OAR 340-216-0082 (Termination or Revocation of an ACDP), DEQ may rescind an individual source's assignment to a General ACDP if the source no longer meets the requirements of this rule or the conditions of the permit, including, but not limited to a source having an ongoing, reoccurring or serious compliance problem.
-Upon rescinding a source's assignment to a General ACDP DEQ will place the source on a Simple or Standard ACDP.
-DEQ may also revoke a General ACDP or attachment or both if conditions, standards or rules have changed so the permit or attachment no longer meets the requirements of this rule.
+DEQ may rescind an individual source's assignment to a General ACDP if the source no longer meets the requirements of the permit.
+In such case, the source must submit an application for a Simple or Standard ACDP upon notification by DEQ of DEQ’s intent to rescind the General ACDP.
+Upon issuance of the Simple or Standard ACDP, DEQ will rescind the source's assignment to the General ACDP..

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.